amazon-archives/sql-odbc/README.md

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
-Please do **not** create a public GitHub issue.License Agreement — so you can focus on writing great code.
+Please do **not** create a public GitHub issue.

 ## Licensing